Commissioner calls one early voting site in Caddo inadequate

 Right now, there’s only one early voting location for Caddo Parish residents and it’s in downtown Shreveport.

-In August, with a six to six vote the Caddo Parish Commission failed to approve a second early voting location at the Louisiana State Exhibit Museum.
+In August, with a 6-6 vote, the Caddo Parish Commission failed to approve a second early voting location at the Louisiana State Exhibit Museum.
 Gage-Watts voted in favor of it.

 “Because of the infrastructure and it was centrally located and it will be in addition to what we already have downtown.”